UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 # Gameplay Objectives

-- *Primary Objective #1*:
+- Primary Objective #1:
     - Description: write executable code under a specified time that solves the problem being asked in able to attack the enemy.
     - Alignment: this aligns with the learning objects because it gives students the ability to write code that can give them practice        and understanding with a specific topic. for example one problem could be "call function foo to attack enemy".
-- *Primary Objective #2*:
+- Primary Objective #2:
-    - Description: defeat the enemy by getting alot more right.
+    - Description: Defeat the final boss
-    - Alignment: this aligns with the learning objects because it will advance you to the other learning objectives in the game. for        example once you get assignment to a variable correct after a couple times, the player will be challenged for "for loops" etc..
+    - Alignment: Defeating the final boss means the player has mastered all of the coding challenges present in the game and is               therefore now a master of for loops, function calls, and variable assignment

 # Procedures/Actions

-solve the question being asked. if correct, player will atack enemy. if wrong, enemy will attack player.
+- The main game map will feature a number of predefined functions that are accessible to the user
+  - Move("location"); - Move the player party to the specified location on the map
+  - ShowInventory(); - Bring up the inventory management window
+  - CloseInventory(); - Close the inventory management window
+  - Equip("characterName", "itemName"); - Equip the specified item to the specified character

 # Rules